stephendeyoung/grunt-directory-to-html/README.md

 ```

 From this you should be able to determine how to write your own handlebars template.
 Note that the plugin registers a helper `recurse` so that you can recurse through the object structure.

+## Running the tests

+After you have cloned the repo execute `grunt test`.